Podonos

 scale | Scale for comparison.
 Only for COMPARISON type | Conditional | Must be an integer between 2 and 9 for COMPARISON type |

 allow_multiple | Allows multiple selections.
-Only for NON_SCORED type | No | Enables multiple choice selection |
+Only for NON_SCORED type | Yes for NON_SCORED | Enables multiple choice selection |

 has_other | Includes an “Other” option.
 Only for NON_SCORED type | No | Adds an option for evaluators to specify an unlisted choice |